UC Libraries (except Law) use the ILLiad system for Interlibrary loan requests. Login to the system using your library location below.

 The loan period is determined by the library lending the material and is usually three weeks.
 Due dates and any restrictions, such as LIBRARY USE ONLY, are indicated on the band that surrounds the material and must be adhered to.

 One renewal for two additional weeks may be requested only if it is before the due date.
-Please log in to your ILLiad account to request a renewal.
+Please log in to your ILLiad account above to request a renewal.
 No renewals can be made for an item that is already overdue or if the lending library stipulated NO RENEWALS on the band that surrounds the material.
 Interlibrary loan items are subject to recall by the lending library and must be returned immediately upon recall.

 Renewals are granted or denied at the discretion of the lending library; consequently, the due date may change from the automatic 2 week renewal period.
 After renewing the item, please, please log in to your ILLiad account in 2 - 3 business days to verify the renewal date.
 If the renewal is denied by the owning library, you will receive an e-mail notification.